varun30300/QuickFlick/README.md

 # QuickFlix News Summarizer

-Welcome to QuickFlix News Summarizer, a Flutter-based application that extracts news articles, summarizes them using the OpenAI API, and displays the summary in 60 words or less.
+QuickFlixis  a Flutter-based application that extracts news articles, summarizes them using the OpenAI API, and displays the summary in 60 words or less.

 ## Features